Hydrogen vehicle: Buses

-Fuel-cell buses have been trialed by several manufacturers in different locations, for example, the Ursus Lublin.
+Fuel-cell buses were trialed in Ursus Lublin in 2017.
 Solaris Bus & Coach introduced its Urbino 12 hydrogen electric buses in 2019.
 Several dozen were ordered.
+The first city in the U.S. to have a fleet of hydrogen powered buses was Champaign, Illinois, when in 2021 the Champaign–Urbana Mass Transit District ordered two New Flyer XHE60 articulated hydrogen fuel cell buses, with 10 more New Flyer XHE40 buses added in 2024.

 In 2022, the city of Montpellier, France, cancelled a contract to procure 51 buses powered by hydrogen fuel cells, when it found that "the cost of operation for hydrogen [buses] is 6 times the cost of electricity".
+By 2025, most hydrogen bus programs in Europe had been cancelled or fuel cell bus purchases discontinued.